zeynepatceken/ansible-practice/README.md

 6. **package_loop.yml**
    Installs multiple common packages using a loop:
-   -Updates package cache
+   - Updates package cache
-   -Iterates through a list of packages
+   - Iterates through a list of packages
-   -Installs each package (like git, curl, vim, htop)
+   - Installs each package (like git, curl, vim, htop)

 ---